Extreme Nazarene Missions Overview

 Set for the Long Haul

 So on October 10, 2006, Brian Tibbs registered Extreme Nazarene Corp.
-(DBA Extreme Nazarene Ministries) as a non-profit corporation, created a board of directors and assumed the official role of Extreme Global Director.
+(DBA Extreme Nazarene Missions) as a non-profit corporation, created a board of directors and assumed the official role of Extreme Global Director.
 Extreme started operations with just two full time employees.
 Brian managed the ministry from Argentina and his trusted friend, Brent Deakins, managing the recruiting effort in the United States.

 Bruno Radi Convention Center

 From October 2006 to January 2008, Extreme worked in a partnership with the South America Regional Office of the Church of the Nazarene to finish the construction of the Bruno Radi Convention Center in Pilar, Argentina.
 The project in Argentina deployed 201 two-week volunteers to a project called Kidzone 07 and 446 more volunteers to Extreme 08.
 The volunteers workers on these two projects finished the convention center and assisted in the planting of 10 churches in Buenos Aires.
-In 2008, Extreme’s staff grew to 13 full time missionaries.
+In 2008, Extreme’s team members grew to 13 full time missionaries.

 In 2009, Extreme moved its operations to Arequipa, a town in South Peru.
 Extreme Peru

 ushered in the debut of 40/40™.
 The first 40 N. Americans and 40 Peruvians paired up to plant churches throughout the jungles and southern mountain towns of Peru.
 At the conclusion of Extreme Peru in July 2012, a total of 66 churches were planted in six cities and 27 church buildings were built.
 In total 619 two week volunteers came to Peru to participate in church planting, church building and humanitarian relief work.
-In July 2012, Extreme’s staff had grown to 88 full time missionaries.
+In July 2012, Extreme’s team members had grown to 88 full time missionaries.

 The Extreme Way